9SMTM6/mcmc-demo/README.md

 I've found 2 libraries that solve this well enough for my purposes:
 * wasm-mt (supports generic futures? hard requirement on wasm-pack)
+  * actually no:
+    > wasm-mt is not efficient in that it does not include support of the standard thread primitive operations: 1.shared memory based message passing and mutexes,
 * wasm_thread (more recently updated, copies std::thread, weak requirement on wasm_pack, alternatively modified build process)

 Both will use nightly to rebuild the standard library, and a bunch of other flags (the same seems to be true for the fairly polular `wasm-bindge-rayon`).
 Which makes things annoying and at least difficult with trunk.